kaanaksit/odak/docs/course/visual_perception.md

-## Color Perception
+## Color Perception :material-alert-decagram:{ .mdx-pulse title="Too important!" }
-:octicons-info-24: Informative
+:octicons-info-24: Informative ·
+:octicons-beaker-24: Practical

 We can establish an understanding on color perception through studying its physical and perceptual meaning.
 This way, we can gather more information on its relation to technologies and devices including displays, cameras, sensors, communication devices, computers and computer graphics.

-### What is Color?
-:octicons-info-24: Informative

 Color, a perceptual phenomenon, can be explained in a physical and visual perception capacity.
 In the physical sense, color is a quantity representing the response to wavelength of light.